gregschmit/rails-rest-framework/README.md

 After you clone the repository, cd'ing into the directory should create a new gemset if you are using RVM.
 Then run `bin/setup` to install the appropriate gems and set things up.

 The top-level `bin/rails` proxies all Rails commands to the test project, so you can operate it via the usual commands (e.g., `rails test`, `rails server` and `rails console`).
+For development, use `foreman start` to run the web server and the job queue.